 Walking, walking, walking …”

-While Kid A is clearly more blatant in its beliefs (after all, tell tale tracks like "How to Disappear Completely" and "Optimistic" practically sledgehammer you with their intent), Amnesiac is more subtle.
+While Kid A is more blatant in its beliefs (after all, telltale tracks like “How to Disappear Completely” and “Optimistic” practically sledgehammer you with their intent), Amnesiac is more subtle.
 Had they been released together, two parts of the same sullen whole, their majesty would be hard to ignore.
-From the harsh, more hateful noises of the first half to the semi-return to pop song structure on something like "Knives Out", listeners could have free associated on the meanings for the next millennium.
-In fact, stuck together on an iPod shuffle with the inclusion of the few B-sides released from the sessions (Kid A had no singles, while Amnesiac complied with such commercial pressures), it's almost impossible to truly tell them apart.
+From the harsh, more hateful noises of the first half to the semi-return to pop song structure on something like “Knives Out”, listeners could have free-associated on the meanings for the next millennium.
+Stuck together on an iPod shuffle with the inclusion of the few B-sides released from the sessions (Kid A had no singles.
+Amnesiac complied with such commercial pressures), it’s almost impossible to tell them apart.

-Clearly, Kid A's continued reputation as a masterwork of unbridled brilliance stems from such fascinating "firsties" idealism.
-When you realize that almost everything on Amnesiac came from the same time approximately, it shouldn't deaden its impact -- and yet, the eight month delay definitely does.
-People tend to view the latter LP as a reluctant return to form, arguing that "Knives Out" and "Dollars and Cents" are too "structured", too similar to sections of OK Computer to comfortably fit within Kid A's crackpot schemes.
-Worse, some suggest that Amnesiac is nothing more than a calculated copy of its companion's considered cool.
+Clearly, Kid A‘s continued reputation as a masterwork of unbridled brilliance stems from such fascinating “firsties” idealism.
+When you realize that almost everything on Amnesiac came from the same time approximately, it shouldn’t deaden its impact — and yet, the eight-month delay does.
+People tend to view the latter LP as a reluctant return to form, arguing that “Knives Out” and “Dollars and Cents” are too “structured”, too similar to sections of OK Computer to comfortably fit within Kid A‘s crackpot schemes.
+Worse, some suggest that Amnesiac is nothing more than a calculated copy of its companion’s considered cool.
 For a band always reaching beyond their last set of songs, staying locked in the same experimental mode was verboten.
-Yet had they taken the route revisited by numerous bands -- R.E.M. with Monster, U2 with All That You Can't Leave Behind -- and crafted The Re-Bends, it's easy to envision an even greater backlash.
+Yet had they taken the route revisited by numerous bands — R.E.M. with Monster, U2 with All That You Can’t Leave Behind — and crafted The Re-Bends, it’s easy to envision an even greater backlash.